Merri/settlers2/src/pages/2013/05/minor-site-update/index.md

 ---
-title: "Minor site update"
+title: 'Minor site update'
-publishDate: "2013-05-24"
+description: Commenting system swapped to Disqus.
+Also have been hired as a programmer to a company.
+pubDate: 2013-05-24
-layout: '$layouts/BlogPost.astro'
+layout: '$layouts/BlogEnglish.astro'
-categories:
+tags:
-  - "site-news"
+    - news
 ---

 We've switched to Disqus comments.
 At the moment it seems the old comments don't yet appear, but they should (as I exported them).
 Hopefully they do.